-Roughly 106 people die in America due to gun violence daily.
+Roughly 106 people die in America daily due to gun violence.
 The numbers are astonishing and alarmingly dangerous.
 Daily, more than 360 people are shot but somehow manage to survive, many of whom can be traumatized for life.
+But pro-gun people claim that guns are necessary for any stabilized society, but their arguments are somehow flawed.

 Despite this, the arguments in favor of gun possession are rising, and instead of reforming the criminal justice system of the country, people are putting their money into having guns in their hands.